 The actual amounts that would be paid or distributed to an eligible named executive officer as a result of a termination of employment occurring in the future may be different than those presented below as many factors will affect the amount of any payments and benefits upon a termination of employment.
 For example, some of the factors that could affect the amounts payable include the named executive officer's base salary and the market price of our common stock.
 Although the Company has entered into a written plan to provide severance payments and benefits in connection with a termination of employment under particular circumstances, the Company, or an acquirer, may mutually agree with the named executive officers to provide payments and benefits on terms that vary from those currently contemplated.
 In addition to the amounts presented below, each named executive officer would also be able to exercise any previously-vested stock options that he or she held, in accordance with the terms of those grants and the respective plans pursuant to which they were granted.
-Finally, the named executive officers are eligible to receive any benefits accrued under our broad-based benefit plans, in accordance with those plans and policies.
+Finally, the named executive officers are eligible to receive any benefits accrued under our broadbased benefit plans, in accordance with those plans and policies.

 The Severance Plan entitles Covered Persons to certain severance payments and benefits in the event of a qualifying termination of employment.
 A qualifying termination is a termination by Company without cause or by the employee for good reason, as defined in the Severance Plan.
 The payments and benefits may include cash severance payments based on base salary and bonus, accelerated vesting of equity awards and payment for continued coverage under group health plans.
 The amount of payments and the type of benefits provided under the Severance Plan vary based on the Covered Person's position and based on whether the termination occurs within 12 months of a change in control of the Company (the "Change in Control Period").
-Under the Severance Plan, Mr. Templeman and Dr. Sacks are eligible to receive the following payments and benefits in the event of a qualifying termination outside of a Change in Control Period:
+Under the Severance Plan, Messrs.
+Templeman and van Elsas are eligible to receive the following payments and benefits in the event of a qualifying termination outside of a Change in Control Period:

-- · 12 months of his or her annual base salary; - an additional six months of vesting with respect to all of his or her outstanding and unvested stock options or restricted stock units; and - up to 12 months of continued coverage under group health plans.
+- · 12 months of annual base salary; - an additional six months of vesting with respect to all outstanding and unvested stock options or restricted stock units; and - up to 12 months of continued coverage under group health plans.

-Under the Severance Plan, Mr. Templeman and Dr. Sacks are eligible to receive the following payments and benefits in the event of a qualifying termination during a Change in Control Period:
+Under the Severance Plan, Messrs.
+Templeman and van Elsas are eligible to receive the following payments and benefits in the event of a qualifying termination during a Change in Control Period:

-- · 12 months of his or her annual base salary and target bonus; - full acceleration of vesting with respect to all of his or her outstanding and unvested equity awards; and - up to 12 months of continued coverage under group health plans.
+- · 12 months of annual base salary and target bonus; - full acceleration of vesting with respect to all outstanding and unvested equity awards; and - up to 12 months of continued coverage under group health plans.